jeamon/web-based-jobs-worker-service/README.md

 Each command submitted is considered as a unique job with unique identifier.
 This backend service could be started - stopped and restarted almost like a unix deamon.
 Each submitted job could be stopped based on its unique id.
 Same approach to check the status.
 You can even view all submitted jobs status or stop them all.
+It is also possible to restart immediately one or multiple or all completed jobs.
+For not yet completed jobs restart call will trigger these jobs to stop before.
+Then you will need to call restart again on them.
 Finally, you can submit a single command and wait until it completes to view its result output immediately.
 Each start of the worker creates a folder to host all three logs files (web requests - jobs - jobs deletion).
 There is a single log where the worker will persist its standard output and standard error - worker dot log.